ds-wook/web-ctr-prediction/README.md

 This method normally distributes the distribution of each numerical data, resulting in better performance for the model.
 Experimental results show higher performance than ``MinMaxScaler``.

 ### Model
-Due to the nature of Tabular data, we devised a strategy to train GBDT models and NN models and then ensemble them.
+Considering the characteristics of tabular data, we devised a strategy to train GBDT models and NN models, and then ensemble them.

 #### GBDT
 + LightGBM